santoshx/azure-linux-utils/vm2core/README.md

 and converts them into an ELF-format core dump that is readable by Linux kernel analysis tools such as "crash".

+Currently it does not work for guests with KASLR enabled ( >= RHEL 75).
+You may try kernel option nokaslr.

 The output format of the generated core dump is based on the same format that is used by the Linux kernel's /proc/vmcore component.